Matic International College

 Additionally, the Department of Home Affairs outlines financial requirements for obtaining a student visa for Australia.
 Their website provides detailed guidance on estimating the funds needed for your stay.
 For more details, visit Home Affairs – Student Visa.

 Before enrollment, MIC will assess each student’s prior learning, including formal (credit transfer), non-formal, and informal learning related to the Units of Competency for this qualification.
 This assessment helps determine the necessary amount of training.
-If Recognition of Prior Learning (RPL) or Credit Transfer is granted, it may shorten the course duration.
-For more details, please visit our website.
+If Credit Transfer is granted, it may shorten the course duration.
+For more details.

-Before starting the course, enrolled students must complete a Language, Literacy, and Numeracy (LLN) Assessment at the Cert IV level.
-This helps MIC determine if additional LLN support is needed during their studies.
+Before starting the course, enrolled students must complete a Language, Literacy, Numeracy Proficiency, and Digital Literacy (LLND) Assessment at the Cert IV level.
+This helps MIC determine if additional LLND support is needed during their studies.

 Unique Student Identifier (USI )